Is Pueraria javanica the same as invasive kudzu?

 Our company name references the genus Pueraria, reflecting our specialisation in tropical legume cover crops for plantation agriculture.
 We supply Pueraria javanica, the safe, managed species used in commercial agriculture, not the invasive species.

 Pueraria javanica is widely established across the Philippines for oil palm, coconut, rubber, and fruit tree plantations.
 It is recommended by the Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development as a nitrogen-fixing cover crop for soil improvement.
-PJ broadcast at 4-8 kg/ha provides ground cover within 3-4 months and fixes 100-200 kg of atmospheric nitrogen per hectare annually, reducing the need for synthetic fertiliser.
+PJ broadcast at 4-6 kg/ha provides ground cover within 3-4 months and fixes up to 250 kg of atmospheric nitrogen per hectare annually, reducing the need for synthetic fertiliser.

 | Benefit | How It Works | Impact |